"It's been 3 years...." (9-1-39)

 Churchill slated for Cabinet

-Winston Churchill called at 10 Downing Street during the afternoon.
-Mr. Churchill, former First Lord of the Admiralty, has been scheduled for inclusion in a “war” Cabinet.
+Winston Churchill called at No. 10 Downing St. during the afternoon.
+Mr. Churchill, former First Lord of the Admiralty, has been scheduled for inclusion in a “war” cabinet.

-A comment frequently heard in the streets was:
+A comment frequently heard in the streets was, “What’s America going to do?”

-A crowd of several hundred at 10 Downing Street watched the arrival and departure of statesmen without comment.
+A crowd of several hundred at No. 10 Downing St. watched the arrival and departure of statesmen without comment.

 Hundreds expressed their feelings by going to the central recruiting office where the steady stream of applicants forced the office to augment its staffs.